Suggestion: Watch the 10 minutes video tutorial before reading this article

 Cosmetics and skin care products are in high demand in China, it will undoubtedly continue like that in the future.

-Before you start exporting, it’s important that you understand what regulations and laws you need to comply with, to avoid time and cost some issues at the China customs.
+However, before you start exporting it’s important that you understand what regulations and laws you need to comply with, to avoid time and cost some issues at the China customs.

 The market for beauty products have increased much the past years in China, and so it will in the future.
 Otherwise, I wouldn’t dedicate a complete article for the topic.